RamyOuda/Click-Me/readme.md

 ### Live site: https://ramyouda.github.io/Click-Me

-A simple site that has a button that changes color when you click it.
-It also keeps track of the number of times you've clicked the button in LocalStorage, and displays it on the screen.
+A button that changes color, a counter that saves the number of times you've clicked it, and a reset button to do it all over again?
+This site's got it all!